artipie/artipie/README.md

 $ docker run -v "$(pwd):/var/artipie" -p 80:8080 artipie/artipie
 ```

-You should be able to use it with, for example, Maven, as `http://localhost:8080`.
+You should be able to use it with Maven at `http://localhost:8080`.

 We recommend you read the "Architecture" section in our
 [White Paper](https://github.com/artipie/white-paper) to fully